stg7/webapis/README.md

 First Start
 -----------
-For some of the webservices you need API keys, that were configured in "webapis/api_keys.json" or can be setted in each instance with `set_api_key(KEY)`
+For some of the webservices you need API keys, that were configured in `api_keys.json` or can be setted in each instance with `set_api_key(KEY)`

-The easy way is to create the webapi/api_keys.json file with the following content:
+The easy way is to create the `api_keys.json` file with the following content, you can use `api_keys.json.example`:
 ```
 {
     "freebase": "KEY",